ESIPFed/data-help-desk/docs/for_volunteers/question_types.md

     - Why is my data not accessible?
     - How do I resolve errors or technical issues with the repository?
     - Can you assist me with formatting or converting data formats?
+    - How do I do the following with this software?
+    - Can you help me find resources for learning programming?
 1. **Policy and governance questions**:
     - What are the data sharing policies for the organization/ repository?
     - Are there any specific requirements for data ownership or usage rights?
     - How does the data help desk handle intellectual property issues?
 1. **General questions about services and support**:
-    - Can I request a consultation or meeting time to discuss my data management needs?
+    - Where can I get help with my data management needs?
     - Are there any upcoming events or training sessions related to data management?